KayEss/mkschroot/README.md

 # mkschroot #

-A simple script for making schroot environments from a JSON configuration file
+A simple script for making `schroot` environments from a JSON configuration file.
+The idea is to let you set up multiple `schroot` images simply and quickly and to be able to check in the configuration that makes this repeatable across many machines easily.

 This first version isn't so smart.
 It assumes that you're using a 64 bit host machine, and doesn't check that you're on Debian as it should (it only uses `debootstrap` to build the chroot environment).
 It's probably also highly Ubuntu specific right now.
 To add to the fun it's not been very thoroughly tested yet either.